Facebook

 Before you reach for the comment section I have no time for this, the general

 In conclusion, investment banking is a demanding and stressful career, but there are a number of strategies that bankers can use to manage stress and maintain their performance over the long term.
-By prioritising their physical and mental health, cultivating a strong support network, and pursuing hobbies and interests outside of work, investment bankers can stay motivated, resilient, and successful in their careers.
+Investment bankers can stay motivated, resilient, and successful in their careers by prioritising their physical and mental health, cultivating a strong support network, and pursuing hobbies and interests outside of work.

 MULTI-MODAL THERAPY: Cognitive, Behavioural, Hypnotherapy, Mindfulness, etc.